Psiphon: Censorship events

 In 2021, the monthly user base surged from 5,000 to over 14 million due to the Myanmar protests.
 It is thought that the state censorship of many other social media websites is the cause.

 During the 2021 Cuban protests, over one million protesters began using the tool after the government shut down many social media websites.

 During Azerbaijan's September 2022 invasion of Armenia, both countries' governments implemented internet-blocks, resulting in a surge in Psiphon use.

+In the aftermath of the 2026 Iranian protests that country became the world's largest user of Psiphon, with Tor's Snowflake feature, Lantern's unbounded mode, and WireGuard-based tools seeing more intermittent success.